MRSM FELDA

 MRSM FELDA or MJSC FELDA is a college in Sungkai, Batang Padang District, Perak, Malaysia.
 It is one of the MARA Junior Science College group of co-educational boarding schools.
 The school was named Kampus Tun Abdul Razak after Tun Abdul Razak, the founder of FELDA.
 The school is built on an 86.06 acre area within Feldajaya Utara.
-The school is the most expensive and the second-largest MRSM school in Malaysia, and can currently can accommodate up to 1000 students from the age of 13 (Form 1) to 17 (Form 5).
+The school is the most expensive and the second-largest MRSM school in Malaysia, and can currently accommodate up to 1000 students from the age of 13 (Form 1) to 17 (Form 5).
 Some of the local refer the school as MRSM Trolak after the nearest township.

 History

 MARA Junior Science College FELDA is the 37th college established by the Majlis Amanah Rakyat (MARA) and the Federal Land Development Authority (FELDA), from an idea by the Y.A.B.
 Dato' Sri Najib bin Tun Abdul Razak who admired the college's accomplishments in the SPM and PMR.
 Following the signing of the agreement, which was named the "Perjanjian Kerjasama Antara MARA Dan FELDA on 30 March 2007.
 MJSC FELDA was the fifth MJSC built in Perak.

 The college officially began operations on 1 December 2007, led by the Principal Saleh bin Osman, assisted by the Deputy Principal of Academic Affairs and Student Affairs Deputy Principal and 19 teachers and 16 employees.
 The college has received a total of 210 pilot group of students who are Form 1 students on 18 February 2008.

 The new building, developed on a site measuring 86.06 acre in North Feldajaya, became fully operational on January 4, 2010.
 Students from Form 1 were called back to continue their studies at the MJSC FELDA.
 The building was named of "Kampus Tun Abdul Razak" on July 7, "Hari Peneroka Kebangsaan" 2010.

 MJSC FELDA has appeared in the Malay drama Aku Mahu Terbang, in a scene showing that the main character stays at Aspura Block.